amit-btc/cars/README.md

-Clone the applicaiton and run:
+Clone the application and run:

 `cd auto1 && yarn start`